 Blocked or narrowed arteries are a significant health risk.
-Angioplasty is performed to restore healthy blood flow without invasive, open-heart surgery.
+An Angioplasty in San Diego is performed to restore healthy blood flow without invasive, open-heart surgery.
 The procedure can be performed as an emergency treatment following a heart attack or to treat heart disease caused by the buildup of plaque in the coronary arteries.

 What is it like to have an angioplasty?